 This Raspberry Mousse Tart is light and fruity with the tartness of fresh raspberries and richness of the mousse.
-It is a great dessert for the summer or any other time of the year.
+My keto raspberry tart is a great dessert for the summer or any other time of the year.
+This easy recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 Fresh raspberries are one of my favorite things in the whole world.
 If only they weren't so expensive.
 I splurge on occasion throughout the year and for the few weeks, they are reasonably priced I buy as many as possible.
 When we were having company the night before Mother's Day I decided to make a special treat for myself, my family, and our dear friends.